adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/7bf6c4e5d6f745d636dbdc6737db7f23a4371085)

 This blog post guided you through the steps of running MRI Ruby on AWS lambda.
-In the upcoming post I'll show you how you can add gems and talk with an RDS instance from your Ruby code on AWS Lambda.
+In the upcoming post, I'll show you how you can add gems and talk with an RDS instance from your Ruby code on AWS Lambda.